 In response to Ms. Sommer's proposal that battery storage and demand response resources be deployed and her argument that such resources "can be added more quickly than the CT project can be built" (CAC Ex.
-1 at 27), Mr. Augustine testified that while development and deployment timelines will vary by resource, he noted that NIPSCO's preferred portfolio from its 2021 IRP and 2023 portfolio analysis Portfolio Analysis already contemplates new battery storage and demand side management resource additions by 2028, and he expects additional capacity additions will be identified as NIPSCO continues its ongoing resource planning activities in 2024 and beyond.
+1 at 27), Mr. Augustine testified that while development and deployment timelines will vary by resource, he noted that NIPSCO's preferred portfolio from its 2021 IRP and 2023 portfolio analysis already contemplates new battery storage and demand side management resource additions by 2028, and he expects additional capacity additions will be identified as NIPSCO continues its ongoing resource planning activities in 2024 and beyond.
 He stated that the pending MISO rules changes also appear to offer additional evidence in support of NIPSCO's proposed CT project.
-He explained that the resource is expected to be "in service by the end of 2027, in advance of the 2028/29 planning year when the MISO rules are due to change, and the resource offers a firm, dispatchable addition to NIPSCO's portfolio that will help fill the existing and emerging capacity gap7."
+He explained that the resource is expected to be in service by the end of 2027, in advance of the 2028/29 planning year when the MISO rules are due to change, and the resource offers a firm, dispatchable addition to NIPSCO's portfolio that will help fill the existing and emerging capacity gap.
 Pet.
 Ex.
 7-R at 19-20.

 Mr. Augustine disagreed with Ms. Sommer's suggestion that under the proposed D-LOL structure, battery resources will have stronger capacity accreditation than natural gas peaker resources and that NIPSCO's capacity calculations "overstate both summer and winter accreditation for the proposed natural gas peaker resource, while understating the value of battery storage resources."
 CAC Ex.
 1 at 23.
-He testified that future capacity accreditations under D-LOL "remain too uncertain to definitively make such a claim, and the forward-looking information published by MISO is actually supportive of the assumptions used in NIPSCO's 2023 portfolio analysisPortfolio Analysis, which included stable accreditation for gas resources and declining accreditations for four-hour battery storage resources over time."
+He testified that future capacity accreditations under D-LOL remain too uncertain to definitively make such a claim, and the forward-looking information published by MISO is actually supportive of the assumptions used in NIPSCO's 2023 portfolio analysis, which included stable accreditation for gas resources and declining accreditations for four-hour battery storage resources over time.
 Pet.
 Ex.
 7-R at 20-21.
-Mr. Augustine identifies in his rebuttal MISO's 5- and 10-year capacity accreditation values for natural gas of 84% in the summer and 80% to 82% in the winter, Pet.
-Ex.
-7-R at 21-22, which are lower than the assumption in NIPSCO's analyses that the capacity accreditation of a gas CT would likely remain stable at around 95%.
-Pet.
-Ex.
-7 at 34-35.
-Pet.
-Ex.
-7 R at 20-21.

 In response to Ms. Sommer's levelized cost analysis to compare the costs of NIPSCO's proposed CT Project with potential battery storage capacity at the existing Schahfer site to suggest that new battery additions would be lower cost than NIPSCO's proposed CT Project (CAC Ex.
-1 at 28), Mr. Augustine testified that while levelized cost analysis can be a useful way of comparing resource options, Ms. Sommer's calculations were not performed correctly, nor do they replace the 2023 portfolio analysis perfolio Analysis performed by NIPSCO and CRA, which aimed to provide a more holistic comparison of NIPSCO's preferred portfolio concept versus one that relies primarily on new storage additions.
-Mr. Augustine described a significant calculation error and several limitations relative to the 2023 portfolio analysis Portfolio Analysis in Ms. Sommer's analysis.
+1 at 28), Mr. Augustine testified that while levelized cost analysis can be a useful way of comparing resource options, Ms. Sommer's calculations were not performed correctly, nor do they replace the 2023 portfolio analysis performed by NIPSCO and CRA, which aimed to provide a more holistic comparison of NIPSCO's preferred portfolio concept versus one that relies primarily on new storage additions.
+Mr. Augustine described a significant calculation error and several limitations relative to the 2023 portfolio analysis in Ms. Sommer's analysis.
 Pet.
 Ex.
 7-R at 23-27.